 10 Reasons Why You Need a Proper Cattle Crush

-5. Animal health is improved using proper cattle crush.
+5. Animal health is improved using proper cattle chutes.
 Improper equipment and working cattle too quickly can lead to bruises, injection site damage, human injuries and incorrect records, according to faculty at Virginia Tech.
 Negative effects from stress cause lower conception rates, reduce vaccination effectiveness, and reduce immune and rumen functions.

-10. Cattle crushes increase the economic viability of your farm or ranch.
+10. Cattle chutes increase the economic viability of your farm or ranch.
 Precise dosages of products minimizes waste, more efficient equipment saves time, fewer handlers are needed to perform procedures, and safety for cattle and handlers increases, reducing medical or veterinary bills.

-A proper cattle crush is quickly added to your list of essential equipment by increasing livestock and handler safety, and preventing injury or death.
+A proper cattle chute is quickly added to your list of essential equipment by increasing livestock and handler safety, and preventing injury or death.
 Beef Quality Assurance offers assessment tools for evaluating your cattle handling facilities at bqa.org.